 Detecting click fraud requires a real understanding of how criminals generate fake clicks, and the steps they take to avoid detection.
 As an example, a common technique used by click fraud gangs is to create a bot (software) using a tool called “Puppeteer Extra”, and programming it to visit their websites to click on the ads.
 Puppeteer Extra is designed to simulate a human, and it goes through great lengths to hide the fact it’s a piece of software running on a server.
 To further disguise the click fraud scam, the criminals route the bot through anonymous residential proxies, causing the bot to further resemble a genuine internet user browsing the internet from home.

 It's important you don’t solely rely on Microsoft Ads to protect you from click fraud.
-Microsoft Ads are the network of choice for click fraudsters, and part of the reason for this is their less than ideal click fraud detection abilities.
-We’re not saying Microsoft Ads are turning a blind eye to click fraud, however they could be doing a better job.
+Microsoft Ads are the network of choice for click fraudsters, and part of the reason for this - to put it politely - is their less than ideal click fraud detection abilities.
 By monitoring your ad clicks using Polygraph, you can have peace of mind your marketing budget is being protected.

 How to get click fraud refunds from Microsoft Ads?